HEP-FCC/fcc-tutorials/developing-fcc-software/FccSoftwareGit.md

 It may be useful to install [Git integration tools](https://github.com/git/git/tree/master/contrib/completion) for your shell that allow tab-completion of most git commands and also can show you in your prompt on which branch you currently are, what changes you have pending, etc.

 Other tools with a graphical interface are available, e.g., `git-gui`, `git-cola`, `gitkraken` (which present the main Git commands as buttons, shows differences between commits, etc.) and `tig` (a terminal-based tool that graphically displays the Git commit history).
+Most editors have dedicated plugins as well (magit for emacs, vim-fugitive for vim, etc).

 ## How to contribute